subquery/documentation/docs/indexer/quickstart/quickstart.md

 SubQuery provides support for environment variables to configure your project dynamically.
 This enables flexibility in managing different configurations for development, testing, and production environments.

-To utilize environment variable support:
+To utilise environment variable support:

-The .env files are automatically created when you initialize a project using the CLI.
+The .env files are automatically created when you initialise a project using the CLI.
 You can modify these files to adjust configurations according to your requirements.

 ```shell
 # Example .env